levan92/deep_sort_realtime/README.md

 ## Introduction

 A more realtime adaptation of Deep SORT.

-Adapted from the official repo of *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT): [Git Repo](https://github.com/nwojke/deep_sort)
+Adapted from the official repo of *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT): https://github.com/nwojke/deep_sort

-See the Deep Sort's paper [arXiv preprint](https://arxiv.org/abs/1703.07402) for more information.
+See the Deep Sort's paper [arXiv preprint](https://arxiv.org/abs/1703.07402) for more technical information.

 ## Dependencies